Tales of Unrequited INFJ Love: Guitar Class Part 1

 Copyright © 2021

-(Not all the stories have two parts, but this one does.
+Note: Not all the stories have two parts, but this one does.
 Click here to read Part 2.
-Or you can click here to read more stories.)
+You can also click here to read more free stories.
+Or if you want to read a story about a really intense INFJ crush, you might want to check out INFJ Crush Corner.
+Click here to learn more.